V-Emanuel/V-Emanuel/README.md

 ### Hi Friend 🖖

 - 📚 I'm Engineering and web dev student;
-- 🤖 Learning new technologies is one of my greatest pleasures;
+- 🤖 Learning new technologies is one of my greatest pleasures.

 ### You can reach me here: